dungtl2003/snipping-tool/README.md

 ### Installation

+#### Linux

+Warning: Currently, this app only supports on Xorg display server.
+The Wayland display server is not supported yet.

 Pre-requisite:
 - You need to have `ffmpeg` installed on your machine to record video.
 You can download it [here](https://ffmpeg.org/download.html).
 - You need to have `xdotool` installed on your machine to simulate keyboard and mouse input.